Róise & Frank

-Róise & Frank ([ɾˠoːʃə], ROE-shuh) is a 2022 Irish comedy drama directed and written by Rachael Moriarty & Peter Murphy.
-It is set in Ring, a town within Gaeltacht na nDéise in Waterford.
+Róise & Frank ([ɾˠoːʃə], ROE-shuh) is a 2022 Irish comedy-drama film directed and written by Rachael Moriarty and Peter Murphy, and starring Bríd Ní Neachtain.
+The film is set in Ring, a town within Gaeltacht na nDéise in County Waterford.

 Plot

 Two years after the death of her husband Frank, Róise becomes increasingly isolated from those around her, going through the motions of her life.
 An unchipped, apparently ownerless, dog appears at Róise's doorstep & is insistent on staying with Róise.
 The dog manages to reawaken Róise and ends up reconnecting her to her family & community.

 Róise becomes very attached to the mysterious dog, who seemingly possesses traits of her late husband Frank.
-Róise, believing the dog to be her husbands reincarnation begins calling the dog, "Frank".
+Róise, believing the dog to be her husband’s reincarnation, begins calling the dog "Frank".
 Róise's son, Alan, becomes frightened of his mothers obsession with "Frank", worried that his mother is losing her mental faculties from the continued absence of his father.
-However, the greater community is sympathetic with Róise's belief & humors her until they too, connect the behaviors of the dog to her late husband.
+However, the greater community is sympathetic with Róise's belief and humours her until they too, connect the behaviors of the dog to her late husband.

-Donncha, the next-door neighbor, acts antagonistic to "Frank" after Róise does not allow his advances.
-He drugs the dog & has him sent to the pound, asserting that the dog is violent & dangerous.
+Donncha, the next-door neighbour, acts antagonistic to "Frank" after Róise does not allow his advances.
+He drugs the dog and has him sent to the pound, asserting that the dog is violent and dangerous.
 However, the vet at the pound investigates "Frank" and finds him to be of cool temper.
 He allows "Frank" to be adopted by another family, now being named "Sparky" by his new owners.
-Róise, Alan & Maidhcí investigate & find "Frank" with the help of the vet, seeing the dog help another family cope with the loss of a loved one.
-Róise decides to adopt a new dog & continue her life without "Frank".
+Róise, Alan & Maidhcí investigate and find "Frank" with the help of the vet.
+Seeing the dog help another family cope with the loss of a loved one, Róise decides to adopt a new dog and continue her life without "Frank".